irmen/Pyro4/docs/source/clientcode.rst

 port number).

 See the :file:`autoreconnect` example for more details and some suggestions on how to do this.

+The ``_pyroReconnect()`` method can also be used to force a newly created proxy to connect immediately, rather than on first use.

 Proxy sharing
 -------------